wylinks/mpiot/docs/rtl8195a/modules/wireless.rst

    :return: None

+.. method:: WLAN.is_connect_to_ap()

+   To check if connect to AP or not.

+   :return: bool

 .. method:: WLAN.mac()

-   To get mac adddress from WiFi SoC.
+   To get mac adddress from WiFi module.

    :return: str